CelineWW/MechaCar_Statistical_Analysis/README.md

 <img width="335" alt="total_summary dataframe" src="https://user-images.githubusercontent.com/105877888/188211703-2793c5d3-4734-4d2c-9362-7e8272018013.png">

-The total summary dataframe shows mean, median, variance, and standard deviation of **The Pounds per Square Inch (PSI)** for all manufacturing lots.
+The total summary dataframe shows statistics of **The Pounds per Square Inch (PSI)** for all manufacturing lots.
 The variance of suspension coils does not exceed 100 pounds per square inch.
 Overall, the current manufacturing data meets this design specification.

 ### Lot Summary Dataframe

 <img width="489" alt="lot_summary dataframe" src="https://user-images.githubusercontent.com/105877888/188211742-77b0fe66-a904-4121-a680-7f3bf79e1225.png">

-Lot summary dataframe shows mean, median, variance, and standard deviation of **PSI** for each manufacturing lot.
+Lot summary dataframe shows statistics of **PSI** for each manufacturing lot.
 Among current 3 lots, the variance of the suspension of **Lot3** is over 170 pounds per square inch.
-Therefore, **Lot3** does not meeth the design of specification.
+Therefore, **Lot3** does not meet the design of specification. **Lot1** and **Lot2** are ready to go.

 ## T-Tests on Suspension Coils